errael/astrology-castro/README.md

 ```

 ##     Warnings/Oddities:
 - `castro` checks for valid `AstroExpression` function names.
-There is no such check for valid switch commands; if that information becomes available, `castro` will use it.
+There is no such check for valid
+  switch commands; if that information becomes available, `castro` will use it.
 - Too long switch or macro don't fit in `Astrolog`'s parser; there is no "too large" error.
+There
-There is often an apparently unrelated error message.
+  is often an apparently unrelated error message.
 Splitting it into two...
-- cprintf only works in a `switch`/`run`.
+  `Astrolog` 7.80 is expected to fix this.
 - Some cases where blanks are significant
     - The functions `=Obj` and `=Hou` can cause problems, for example<br>
       `a==Obj(...)` is parsed as `a == Obj(...)`, write `a= =Obj(...)` for assignment.